Even with the best email list, it’s easy for your

 call-to-action (CTA) button

-how it is.
+The fact is, most recipients will scan through your email.
 That’s why you need to have one clear call-to-action button in every

 You'll want to place your CTA in a location where it's

 easily visible and makes sense for someone to click on it.
 For